sfu-dhil/ceww-docs/source/install.rst

   git submodule init
   git submodule update --recursive --remote

 3. Create a database and database user.

-(On Windows you can a server suite like `XAMPP`_ or `WAMP`_-make sure you get the right PHP version)
+.. note:: On Windows you can use a server suite like `XAMPP`_ or `WAMP` -make sure you get the right PHP version.

 .. code-block:: sql